 Weight: 25 oz.

 What we like: Classic styling and durable metal build.

 What we don't: Not a great value based on specs.

-Lenses: 10 Great Nikon FX Lenses
+Lenses: 10 Great Nikon FX (Full Frame) Lenses

 The Nikon Df is a very cool concept: a metal full-frame DSLR with a focus on manual controls.
 Impressively, the Df is Nikon’s lightest full-frame camera at around 25 ounces, has the same image sensor as the high-end D4, and is fully compatible with Nikon’s wide selection of FX lenses.
 And we love the classic design, which is reminiscent of Fujifilm.